menu

 Demographics

-The population of Plymouth overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Plymouth, 22.32% have at least a bachelor's degree.
+The education level of Plymouth citizens is a little higher than the average for US cities and towns: 22.32% of adults in Plymouth have at least a bachelor's degree.

 The per capita income in Plymouth in 2022 was $30,957, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $123,828 for a family of four.
 However, Plymouth contains both very wealthy and poor people as well.